junio77/skills-github-pages/index.md

 ---
 title: Welcome to my blog!
 ---
-content : I love hamsters
+I love hamsters, they are adorable!